Diagram of a BPN Neural network

 Now there are nine squares on a board, and each can take on the value of X, O, or blank.
 The network would need 9 pairs of inputs to 'see' a board.
 Each square then would be attached to an input pair.
 Input A of the pair would be activated for an X, say, and input B activated if there was an O, and neither input activated in the case of a blank square.

 There would be 9 outputs.
-The neural network would be trained by being presented each board in the data base of 'exemplars' on it's input, and required to activate the correct one of the 9 outputs that was response the genetic algorithm had evolved for that particular pattern.
+The neural network would be trained by being presented each board in the database of 'exemplars' on its input, and required to activate the correct one of the 9 outputs that was the response the genetic algorithm had evolved for that particular pattern.

 The answer was yes, though with such limited examples of a very complex notion, it was clearly quite a struggle.
 The recognition rate was only 30%, but this was twice as good as chance alone could account for.
 This was also good enough to tip the balance in favour of the neural network winning.
 With two players making random moves, the player who goes first has a big advantage over the other, and wins at a rate of about two games to one.
 My neural net played O, the player designated to go second, and yet beat X more than half of the time.